Question

 Creation

-Powerful when describing the construction of teams, systems, or capabilities from the ground up through your leadership and vision
+Ideal when describing the construction of new capabilities, teams, or systems from the ground up through your leadership and vision

 Unlocked